Minor in Museums and Cultural Heritage

 The practicum will introduce students to the field directly, promoting an engaged and active learning environment while fostering connections in the fields of museum work, cultural heritage, and preservation.
 All practica should be taken through established courses or independent study at the 300-level or 400-level (for at least 3 credit hours) and must focus on active participation on the part of students in the mission of the project or institution, with meaningful pedagogical or research outcomes for the student; the chief duties of a student in a practicum cannot be clerical.
 Students who do not complete one of the application-based internships at area museums and cultural institutions listed above (HART 300, HART 301, HART 400, HART 401) will have the following two alternative options for completing this requirement with advisor approval:

-Every year, the HRC will host a 0 credit hour capstone symposium, in which students who have completed their coursework for the minor will present their practicum experiences and address what they have learned throughout the minor’s curriculum.
+Every year, the HRC will host a capstone symposium (not a course), in which students who have completed their coursework for the minor will present their practicum experiences and address what they have learned throughout the minor’s curriculum.

 Policies for the Minor in Museums and Cultural Heritage